Welcome to the 2018 Naturesave guide to being green. We have researched the practical things you can do as an Read More

 Lifecycle UK – A project recycling unwanted bikes refurbished by inmates of HMP Bristol and then offered for sale to those on low incomes.
 The project helps prisoners to learn new skills and work towards qualifications.
 It also offers low cost and sustainable transport options for local people.

 Financial assistance for a variety of renewable energy projects.
 Examples include support for village halls for installing solar panels, or charities updating to a biomass boiler.
 One particular focus is community renewable energy, which helps communities reduce CO2 emissions, combat fuel poverty, improve energy security, improve community cohesion and create local jobs.
 The Trust focuses on initial start-up capital to undertake all the preliminary work to get to the planning stage.
 This helps the community to retain as much control as possible over the operating income, once the project has been successful.
 The trust also makes periodic investments in community renewable share offers.
+Here are some recent examples:

 South Dartmoor Community Energy This not for profit community benefit society aims to help local communities become more energy efficient, and to get involved in, and benefit from, renewable energy projects.
 The recently launched energy advice team will be delivering an extensive programme of outreach activity across South Devon, to help reduce fuel poverty and encourage people to engage in the world of energy and its various sources.